Graduation What do I need to do to graduate?

 - Under Ceremony Details, hit the drop-down menu and select Ceremony – Attending or Ceremony – Not Attending.

 - You can change your selection up to the due date as advised in your allocation email.

-- If you are unable to, or do not wish to attend the ceremony, your award will still be conferred and your documents will be posted to your graduation address.
+- If you are unable to, or do not wish to attend the ceremony, your award will still be conferred and your documents will be posted to your home residential address.

 If you do not respond or update your attendance preference, you will not be registered to take part in the ceremony on the day.

 Students graduating from an award course at James Cook University (JCU) will be provided with a digital copy of their Testamur and Australian Higher Education Graduation Statement (AHEGS) within a week of their conferral date.
 These documents can be accessed and shared via My eQuals.